-Medicaid: In order to qualify for Medicaid coverage, you must meet certain income and asset tests.
+Medicaid: To qualify for Medicaid coverage, you must meet certain income and asset tests.
 Because of the high cost of nursing home care, more than half of those who enter nursing homes privately paying for their care deplete their assets to the level required to qualify for Medicaid in less than a year.

-In New York State in 2012, if only one spouse needs nursing home care, the married couple is allowed to keep a home, a car and assets up to $113,640.
-A single person who requires such care may have resources up to $14,250 and still qualify for Medicaid.
+In New York State in 2023, if only one spouse needs nursing home care, the married couple can keep a home, a car, and assets up to $148,620.
+A single person who requires such care may have resources up to $30,182 and still qualify for Medicaid.

 Source: American Council on Aging

 Additional Source: New York Department of Financial Services

 Scott A. Olson at 877-727-9582